Economic history of Scotland: Industrial Revolution

 During the Industrial Revolution, Scotland became one of the commercial, intellectual and industrial powerhouses of the British Empire.
-Beginning about 1790 the most important industry in the west of Scotland became textiles, especially the spinning and weaving of cotton, which flourished until the American Civil War in 1861 cut off the supplies of raw cotton; the industry never recovered.
+Beginning about 1790 the most important industry in the west of Scotland became textiles, especially the spinning and weaving of cotton, which flourished until the American Civil War in 1861 cut off the supplies of raw cotton.
 However, by that time Scotland had developed heavy industries based on its coal and iron resources.
 The invention of the hot blast for smelting iron (1828) had revolutionized the Scottish iron industry, and Scotland became a centre for engineering, shipbuilding, and locomotive construction.
 Toward the end of the 19th century steel production largely replaced iron production.
 Emigrant Andrew Carnegie built the American steel industry, and spent much of his time and philanthropy in Scotland.

 Cities

 As the 19th century wore on, Lowland Scotland turned more and more towards heavy industry.
 Glasgow and the River Clyde became a major shipbuilding centre.
 Glasgow became one of the largest cities in the world, and known as "the Second City of the Empire" after London.

 The industrial developments, while they brought work and wealth, were so rapid that housing, town-planning, and provision for public health did not keep pace with them, and for a time living conditions in some of the towns and cities were notoriously bad, with overcrowding, high infant mortality, and growing rates of tuberculosis.